Sangza/nftbridge/README.md

 And of course Bridge itself is open source with a [public repository](https://github.com/Sangza/nftbridge) on GitHub.
 For a live preview of the Bridge DApp visit this [website]( https://bridgee-a3ae8.web.app).

+Incase the website is not rendering deploy app by press F5